 The wrap comes in a variety of different materials depending upon the brand purchased.
 The four most known types are polypropylene fabric, a paper product, corrugated cardboard, and burlap.
 Each has its own distinct advantages and disadvantages.

 Typically, this material consists of layers of craft paper with an asphalt-based adhesive material between them.
 Known in the industry as crinkled paper tree wrap, it breaks down more quickly than polypropylene fabric.
-That reduced life span requires you to buy new wrap more often.
+That reduced life span requires you to buy new wraps more often.

-It’s the same material used to make boxes is manufactured in thinner, more flexible layers and cut into thin strips.
+It’s the same material used to make boxes manufactured in thinner, more flexible layers and cut into thin strips.
 One benefit is the color closely matches the bark of many trees, but it also doesn’t hold up well in wet areas.

 Not used frequently as a tree wrap.
 Burlap is simply the same material used to make sacks or wrap tree root balls.
 You can find it in the craft section of the store, cut into strips.
-It is cheap to purchase and easy to find but anyone who has worked with it knows the mess it creates from the unfinished edges.
+It is cheap to purchase and easy to find, but anyone who has worked with it knows the mess it creates from the unfinished edges.

-Tree wrap varies in color, based upon its material.
+Tree wrap varies in color, based on its material.
 Most are light in color — either white, beige, or light tan — to reflect the sunlight from the bark of the tree.
 Reflecting the sunlight helps to moderate the temperature of the tree bark, keeping it from becoming too warm.

 You can purchase tree wrap at home and garden centers, big box stores, and online retailers.
 Tree wrap comes in rolls, typically 3-4 inches wide and in lengths ranging from 20 to 50 feet.
 Depending on the brand and material chosen, a $10 roll may wrap a couple of smaller trees.